-When back-end, front-end and devops engineers were all the same thing.
+When back-end, front-end and devops were all the same thing.

 Before I could graduate, I had to switch schools again.
 I was “asked to leave” by the principal, for hacking.
-I exploited a series of security issues in the school’s network system and gained access to servers that exposed all students login and password.
+I exploited a series of security issues in the school’s network system and gained access to the server that exposed all students login/password.

 Don’t you think I should have received an award instead?

-After that, I went to study Computer Science for 4 years and received a bachelor’s degree from PUC-SP and the champion title in Truco.
+After tech school, I went to study Computer Science for 4 years and received a bachelor’s degree from PUC-SP, and also a title of Truco champion.

-I worked for many years as a developer for IR, a ticket seller company that grew exponentially and allowed me to work off-shore (remotely).
+I worked for many years as a developer for IR, a ticket selling company that grew exponentially and allowed me to work off-shore (remotely) in Canada.

-In 2006, I went to Canada as an ESL student.
+In 2006, I moved to Canada.
 I got my first work-visa in 2008 from a program the government no longer maintains for IT professionals.
-Eventually I got a permanent-visa and became a Canadian citizen in 2014.
+Eventually I got a permanent-visa and became a Canadian citizen in 2014 🍁

 Read more: How Technology shaped my career?